liamfrazer/liamfrazer/README.md

 <br />

--   🤖 Specialising in IBM Watson AI chatbot solutions & LivePerson for just under 5 years.
+-   🤖 Specialising in Conversation Design, IBM Watson Assistant & LivePerson Administration for just under 5 years.

 <br />

--   🛠️ Supported the implementation and testing of several automation workflows to improve customer experience and achieve KPIs.
+-   🛠️ Supported the implementation and testing of several automation workflows/APIs to improve customer experience and achieve KPIs.

 <br />